QuantEcon/lecture-source-jl/README.md

 # "Lectures in Quantitative Economics"-- Julia Version

+:warning: If you're using macOS (as opposed to Linux or the WSL), you will need to `brew install gnu-sed` and update the `sed` commands in the Makefile to read `gsed`.

 ## Setup Instructions
 1. Clone this repo
 2. Install Conda and Julia on your target operating system.
 If on Windows, install the [Windows Substyem for Linux](https://github.com/econtoolkit/tutorials/blob/master/julia/WSL.md)